maximilianschmitt/gitclick/readme.md

 ## Usage

 ```
-gitclick create [<repository>] [on <account>] [options]
+gitclick create [<repository>] [as <organisation>] [on <account>] [options]

   <repository>      Defaults to the name of the current folder
+  <organisation>    Defaults to personal account
   <account>         Defaults to the default account

   --set-remote      Add the created repo as remote ('origin' if not set to anything else)
   --no-issues       Create the repository without issues
   --no-wiki         Create the repository without a wiki
   --private         Create the repository privately

 gitclick use <account>       Set <account> as default account
 gitclick add                 Interactive prompt for creating a new account